backprop-ai/backprop/README.md

 2. Data is a bottleneck

-   - Use AI without needing access to "big data"
+   - Solve real world tasks without any data
    - With transfer learning, even a small amount of data can adapt a task to your niche requirements

 3. There are an overwhelming amount of models

-   - We implement the best open-source and make them simple to use
+   - We offer a curated selection of the best open-source models and make them simple to use
    - A few general models can accomplish more with less optimisation

 4. Deploying models cost effectively is hard work